World’s 50 Best Restaurants 2022

-The 2022 World’s 50 Best Restaurant list has been revealed!
-Celebrating its 20th birthday this year, the award ceremony takes place every year to celebrate the diversity of the world’s culinary landscape.
+The World’s 50 Best Restaurant list has been revealed!
+The award ceremony takes place every year to celebrate the diversity of the world’s culinary landscape.
+This year, the ceremony took place in Valencia, Spain, to announce its rating of the top 50 restaurants worldwide.

 Which is the best restaurant in the world?